 Within a SOIS EDS datasheet, an interface is defined in terms of the commands and parameters that make it up.
 Commands have arguments, which can be either input, output, inout or notify.
 A parameter is a kind of message that represents an item of telemetered data.
 A read-only parameter can be considered to be a shorthand for a command with a single output argument, avoiding the need to provide two names (e.g. Value and getValue).
 A non-read-only parameter is equivalent to a pair of single-argument get and set commands.

 The data transfer associated with an interface parameter, or the invocation of a command, is modeled using the basic OSI service primitives which are used through the SOIS standards.
 For example, synchronous acquisition (polling) of the value of a parameter on an interface required by a component is modeled as the transmission of a parameter get operation request primitive to that interface.
 At some point later the component requiring the interface will receive a get operation indication primitive which delivers the parameter value.
-This pair of request and indication primitives, one transmitted, one received, forms a transaction.

 Table 1 Mapping between parameters, commands and primitives